awsdocs/aws-doc-sdk-examples/go/lambda/README.md

 - _RUNTIME_ is the identifier of the function's runtime.

 The unit test mocks the service client and the `CreateFunction` function.

+### RunFunction/RunFunction.go

+This example executes a Lambda function.

+`go run RunFunction.go -f FUNCTION -f FUNCTION [-m MAX-ITEMS]`

+- _FUNCTION_ is the name of the Lambda function to call.
+- _MAX-ITEMS_ is the maximum number of items to retrieve.
+  This argument is optional, and if not supplied, defaults to 10.

+The unit test mocks the service client and the `Invoke` function.

 ### ShowFunctions/ShowFunctions.go